Bible Reading: Genesis 6

 After reading this message, would you like to find favour in the eyes of the Alpha and Omega?
 The only living God?
 If your answer is yes, kindly repeat this prayer with all sincerity.

 I come to you today as a sinner.
 I admit that I am a sinner.
 I believe that Jesus is your Son and He came on to this earth to die for my sins.
 Dear Lord, let your Son come and fill me.
 Lord, I ask that He cleanses me off my sins.
 I am ready to stand for you and profess your Name.
 Thank you Lord.
 Amen.

 If you said this prayer, congratulations!
 You are now part of God’s family.
 Heaven is jubilating by your welcome.
 Hallelujah!
 You have been given new life.
 Hallelujah!
 You are already walking in eternity.
-To do so, I would encourage you to get yourself a Bible- in a version that you understand.
+To do so, I would encourage you to get yourself a well- translated Bible.
 Read it constantly.
 By doing this, you would be able to know and understand God better; as well as grow Spiritually.
 I will encourage you to find a Bible- believing church to attend, so that you can fellowship with other Christians.
-God has released His promise.
-Its just for you to take it and believe.

-Have a wonderful evening and let God inspire you!
+Have a wonderful day and let God inspire you!

 Dear Lord, I thank you for this day.
 I pray that you protect me and my family this day.
 In Jesus Mighty Name, Amen.